-La Mesa y Café is an bilingual worship service of United Church to enhance the diversity, spirituality and faith of people in a radically, welcoming and inclusive space where the table of the Lord becomes the sacred meeting space.
-Led weekly by Reverend David Mateo.
+La Mesa is a bilingual worship service enhancing the diversity, spirituality, and faith of people in a radically welcoming and inclusive space where the table of the Lord becomes the sacred meeting space.

-Child care for infants through kindergarteners is provided in the lower level nursery and playground area during both worship services and the church school hour.
+Child care for infants through kindergartners is provided in the lower level nursery and playground area during both worship services and the church school hour.

 We offer healing prayer by laying on hands at every service of communion.
 Worshipers are invited to ask for prayer for themselves or for someone they know.